 Dreams also require hard work and as Elizabeth told us, success is not just about talent, it is about hard work and picking yourself back up when things fail.
-Throughout university & work, Elizabeth set her alarm for 5am every day and wrote, and wrote, and wrote because it was something she loved.
+Throughout university & beyond, Elizabeth set her alarm for 5am every day and wrote and wrote and wrote because it was something she loved.
 Elizabeth didn’t let the rejections from publishers put her off but just kept going, doing the thing she loved.

 Standing in front of us with a book in her hand of her words and with her name on the cover is testament to that resilience.
 Her final comments will speak to many of the students listening to her “Follow what you love – good luck guys!”.

 Whilst at Fettes, one of Elizabeth’s English teachers wrote in her report card: “I think Elizabeth has a lot of potential as a writer and I would like to see this develop.
 Does she write for her own pleasure?
 If not, she certainly ought to be doing so".